Finding an Address

 Inside the bus, the next stop is usually written on an electronic panel on the ceiling of the bus.
 Press the red button when you want to get off.

 After the bus and Métro services stop running, head for the Noctilien night bus (www.transilien.com/static/noctilien).
 The 47 lines crisscross the city and head out to the suburbs every 30 minutes or so from 12:30 to 5:30am when the usual bus and Métro services start up again.
-Tickets cost the same as for the regular bus (see above).
+Tickets cost the same as for the regular bus.

-Over the past decade, Paris has added eight new tramway lines, with extensions and new lines in progress.
+Over the past few years, Paris has added 11 new tramway lines, with extensions and new lines in progress.
 These tramway lines connect Paris with its suburbs; within Paris they run along the outer circle of boulevards that trace the city limits.
 Tickets are the same price as the Métro.

 Cycling in Paris has been revolutionized by the hugely successful Velib’ bike rental scheme launched in 2007 (the name comes from vélo, meaning “bicycle,” and liberté, meaning “freedom”).
-It takes a little effort for a tourist to sign up, but it’s worth it to see Paris on two wheels (see box, below).
+It takes a little effort for a tourist to sign up, but it’s worth it to see Paris on two wheels.

 Velib’—A Great Way to Cycle Around Paris